How to Avoid Back Pain From Gardening and Yard Work

 From bags of mulch to potted plants, yard work involves plenty of lifting.
 Whenever you’re about to lift something heavy, keep your back straight and focus on using your knees and hips.
 The power for your lift should come from your legs and glutes.

 Instead of focusing on one job until it’s done, mix it up and alternate between light and heavy tasks.
 Do a little raking or mowing, and then move on to some bending work like weeding or gardening.
 Not doing a particular activity for too long can help preserve your spine from repeated wear.

 7. Take Plenty of Breaks and Stay Hydrated

 Remember to pace yourself as you complete your yard work.
 Taking your time makes it less likely for injuries to occur.
 Occasional breaks give your muscles time to relax and remind you to drink some water.
 Proper hydration can help prevent muscle cramps and spasms and keeps them functioning optimally.
 Pushing yourself too hard in the garden can cause you to get sloppy with your posture and lifting techniques, setting you up for back injury.

 If you’re experiencing intense or chronic back pain after doing some yard work, then it’s time to speak with a spine care expert.
-At the Spine Institute of North America, our specialists can treat your back pain with a personalized care plan unique to your needs.
+At the Spine INA, our specialists can treat your back pain with a personalized care plan unique to your needs.
 Using the most effective and least invasive methods, we can help get you back to your garden.
 Contact us today to learn more.